 BMI: Body mass index (BMI) is a number that is calculated for someone’s weight and height.
 This number is to help determine whether or not someone is below, in, or above their healthy weight range.

 Bone density: A measure of how strong your bones are.

 Bulimia nervosa: Cycles of binge eating followed by a purging behavior.
-People with bulimia will eat an unusually large amount of food in a short period of time and then exercise excessively or purge by self-inducing vomiting, using laxatives, enemas, or diuretics in an attempt to avoid gaining weight.
+People with bulimia will eat an unusually large amount of food in a short period of time and then compensate after in an attempt to avoid gaining weight.
+They may compensate by exercising excessively and/or purging by self-induced vomiting or use of laxatives, enemas, or diuretics.

 CBT (cognitive behavioral therapy): A type of therapy that teaches you how to be alert to the thoughts you have as you do certain behaviors.
 CBT targets thoughts and behaviors that are unhealthy or unhelpful.
 The focus of CBT is to decrease negative thoughts or unhealthy behaviors.